House chairman asks IRS for 6 years of Trump’s tax returns

 Trump broke with decades of tradition for presidential candidates by refusing to release his income tax filings during his 2016 campaign.
 He has said he won’t release them because he is being audited, even though IRS officials have said taxpayers under audit are free to release their returns.
 Trump claimed at a news conference following the November election that the filings are too complex for people to understand.

-The IRS has a policy of auditing the tax returns of all sitting presidents and vice presidents, “yet little is known about the effectiveness of this program,” Neal said in a statement Wednesday evening.
+The IRS has a policy of auditing the tax returns of all sitting presidents and vice presidents, “yet little is known about the effectiveness of this program,” Neal said in the statement.
 “On behalf of the American people, the Ways and Means Committee must determine if that policy is being followed, and if so, whether these audits are conducted fully and appropriately.”

 Neal continued, “In order to fairly make that determination, we must obtain President Trump’s tax returns and review whether the IRS is carrying out its responsibilities.”